nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

 1. Deleting a person while all persons are being shown

-    1. Prerequisites: List all persons using the `list` command.
+    1. Prerequisites: List all persons using the `listp` command.
 Multiple persons in the list.

     1. Test case: `deletep 1`<br>
-       Expected: First contact is deleted from the list.
-Details of the deleted contact shown in the status message.
+       Expected: First person is deleted from the list.
+Details of the deleted person shown in result display box

     1. Test case: `deletep 0`<br>
        Expected: No person is deleted.
 Error details shown in the status message.
-Status bar remains the same.

     1. Other incorrect delete commands to try: `deletep`, `deletep x`, `...` (where x is larger than the list size)<br>
        Expected: Similar to previous.